roman-milk/roman-milk.github.io/surrounded.md

  I glanced at Katie, and saw that her look of suspicion had passed.
 She didn't suspect anything about the second affair I had been carrying out.
 But if something as off-hand as this comment made her suspect something, I knew I had to be careful, not give Katie any reason to suspect a thing.

  "Ugh, I don't get why you like that girl.
 Her goody-goody act irritates the shit out of me.
 There's something up with her."
 Katie replied.
-Report_Story #3